deanwampler/spark-scala-tutorial/tutorial/README.md

 Now, if we actually used the Spark Shell for this exercise, we would have omitted the two `import` statements and the statement where we created the `ScalaContext` value `sc`.
 The shell automatically does these steps for us.

 There are comments at the end of each source file, including this one, with suggested exercises to learn the API.
 Try them as time permits.
 Solutions for some of them are provided in the `src/main/scala/spark/solns` directory.
-Solutions are provided for all the suggested exercises, but we do accept pull requests ;) All the solutions provided for the rest of the exercises are also built with the rest of the code, so you'll be able to run them the same way.
+Solutions aren't provided for all the suggested exercises, but I accept pull requests. ;)

+All the solutions provided for the rest of the exercises are compiled by `activator` or `sbt`, so you'll be able to run them the same way.

-> Note: If you don't want to modify the original code when working on an exercise, just copy the file and give the exercise type a new name.
+> Note: If you don't want to modify the original code when working on an exercise, just copy and edit the file, and give the `object` (a *singleton* class) a new name.

+You can exit the Scala "console" now.
+Type `:quit` or use `^d` (control-d).
+You'll be back at the `sbt` prompt.

 Before moving on, let's discuss how you would actually run the Spark Shell.
 When you [download a full Spark distribution](TODO), it includes a `bin` directory with several Bach shell and Windows scripts.
 All you need to do from a command window is invoke the command `bin/spark-shell` (assuming your working directory is the root of the distribution).